flaxeneel2/HorseRaceSimulator/Part2/README.md

 # Part 2

-This is the UI code
+This is the UI code.
+Looking for the main readme? check one directory above

 ## Instructions
 These instructions assume you have already git cloned the repo and are in the same directory as this readme file.